-We’ll keep you posted when this space – meant for imaginative play – reopens.
-The room currently is painted to look like a rain forest.
+You enter the enclosed space through a door with a heavy black curtain.
+The room is currently painted to look like a rain forest.
 It features sounds and is darker inside than the rest of the museum; and, if you wear white, your clothes glow.
+Costumes provided.

 Whiteman Family Exhibition Gallery

 This space changes art and activities 2 or 3 times a year.

 It features artworks from artists living across the United States, and sometimes they are from places around the world.

-Currently, visitors can experience the wonder and artistry of storytelling during the museum’s Art of the Story exhibition.
+Currently, visitors can experience the world of robotics in the museum’s Robo Art exhibition.

 During cooler months, additional outdoor activities are presented based on the exhibition inside.